Logo

 How to Reverse Engineer a Proprietary File Format: A Brief Guide with Practical Examples

-3 ways to determine a proprietary file format
+Three ways to identify a proprietary file format

 To determine the file format, you can use specialized tools such as: